Seatis/my-teaching-materials/java-basics/4-arraylists-foreach/README.md

 ## Workshops

 ### StringBuilder
 Work on the Stringbuilder stuff first.
-Once this feels comfortable, we'll look at the collection stuff more.
+Once this feels comfortable, look at the collection stuff more.

 - [Workshop18.java](workshop/Workshop18.java)
 - [Workshop19.java](workshop/Workshop19.java)